 Early identification is vital.
-The class teacher and SENCo assess and monitor the children's progress in line with existing school practices.
+The class teacher and SENCo assess and monitor the children's progress in line with existing school practices as well as their Social, Emotional and Mental Health and social interactions.
 SWJS informs the parents at the earliest opportunity to alert them to concerns and enlist their active help and participation.

 A carefully devised IEP (individual Education Plan) on how to best support your individual child's needs will be undertaken.
+The SENCo and Class Teacher work closely with parents and teachers to plan an appropriate programme of intervention and support.